JSandhu223/osticket-prereqs/README.md

 <h3>Part 2 - Checking Updates</h3>

 Before installing any applications, it is best practice to check for updates for packages.
-Note that during installation we created a root user, which means our user account we logged in with doesn't have `sudo` permissions.
+Note that if you created the root user during installation we created a root user, our user account we logged in with won't have `sudo` permissions.
 To add ourselves to the list of `sudoers`, enter super user mode in the `Terminal` and enter the command `su`.
 Then navigate to `/etc`.

 <img src="images/Add_Sudoer_1.png" height="60%" width="60%" />